jaymarichua/SuperStar/README.md

-# Overview
+# SuperStar: Superhuman Reinforcement Learning Agent for StarCraft II
-DI-star: A large-scale game AI distributed training platform specially developed for the StarCraft II.
+SuperStar adds configuration settings to modify the game AI affordances in StarCraft II matches against the human player; SuperStar is a fork of DI-star: A large-scale game AI distributed training platform specially developed for the StarCraft II.
 We've already trained grand-master AI！This project contains:

 - [x] Play demo and test code (try and play with our agent!)